Skip to main content

 Biography

-Reshmi publishes in high impact journals including International Journal of Qualitative Studies in Education, Pedagogy, Culture & Society, Journal of Intercultural Studies, Emotion, Space and Society, Women’s Studies International Forum, Diaspora Studies among others.
-She is an invited reviewer for reputed journals such as Social Identities, International Migration Review, Qualitative Research Journal, and Journal of Gender Studies and the co-editor of Asian Women, Identity and Migration Experiences of Transnational Women of Indian Origin/Heritage (Routledge UK, 2020/21).
+Reshmi is on the editorial board of Qualitative Research Journal and on the editorial review board for IJQM.
+She is also an Adjunct Research Fellow at the Mitchell Institute, Victoria University.
+Her publications are in high impact journals such as Pedagogy, Culture & Society, Journal of Intercultural Studies, Emotion, Space and Society, International Journal of Qualitative Studies in Education, Diaspora Studies among others.
+She is an invited reviewer for reputed journals --Social Identities, International Migration Review, Higher Education, International Journal of Intercultural Relations to name some; and co-editor of Asian Women, Identity and Migration Experiences of Transnational Women of Indian Origin/Heritage (Routledge UK, 2020/21).

 Google Scholar: https://scholar.google.com.au/citations?user=Kb9wisAAAAAJ&hl=en